Leading Rubber Molding Manufacturers

 Foam Rubber

-Open cell foam rubber is used to make automobile trim, automobile seat padding and padding for pillows and mattresses.
-It is also used as padding in packaging and for noise control.
-Closed cell foam rubber is used to make thick auto products, insulation, thermal management products, elbow pads, knee pads, gloves, wetsuits, surgical scrubbers, x-ray positioning pads and orthopedic braces.
+Open cell foam rubber finds its applications in crafting automobile trim, seat padding, pillows, and mattresses, as well as serving as packaging padding and for noise control.
+Conversely, closed cell foam rubber is employed in manufacturing thick automotive products, insulation, thermal management items, and protective gear such as elbow pads, knee pads, gloves, wetsuits, surgical scrubbers, x-ray positioning pads, and orthopedic braces.

 EPDM